Temehu

 And even then, contrary to common belief, the Tehenu Libyans initially opposed the invasions of the so-called sea-people; and so continues Oric Bates (p.
 216), the origin of the "federation" had its place not among the Tehenu but among the Berber Rebu tribes farther west, commanded by king Meryey, son of Ded, who allied themselves with various tribes of Ekwesh, Teresh, Luka, Sherden, Shekelesh and "the Northerners coming from all land"; who united fell upon the Tehenu who were not able to stand against such allied force; and who then, allied with Heta (Hittites) and the Berber tribes of the Meshwesh and Seped, began the invasion of Egypt.
 Unfortunately some authors often confuse the numerous Libyan tribes (or peoples) with one another, referring to them collectively as "Libyans".

 In addition to the fertile and rich Delta, which as we shall see below was coveted by the conquering pharaohs, the Tehenu of Lower Egypt were also the inhabitants of the Faiyum and other oases in the Libyan Desert (the region immediately west of the Nile).
-The earliest known Neolithic cultures in Egypt have been found in the Faiyum region, on the southwestern edge of the Delta. and in the Western Desert as well as in Nubia and Sudan.
+The earliest known Neolithic cultures in Egypt have been found in the Faiyum region, on the southwestern edge of the Delta, and in the Western Desert as well as in Nubia and Sudan.
 The Faiyum Oasis gave rise to the culture known as Faiyum A (c.
 9000-6000 BCE), where the natives, the Berbers, lived around the large lake in reed huts (with underground cellars for storage of grains), practicing agriculture, pottery making, hunting and fishing, as they also domesticated cattle, sheep and goats.
 The Faiyum A Culture gave rise to the Merimde (c.
 5000-4000 BCE).
 Egyptologists agree that these Faiyum cultures grew and flourished in Lower Egypt long before civilization developed in Upper Egypt around 4500 BCE when the Badarian culture emerged.

 There were also Libyan settlements in Memphis, and along the area between Memphis and Herakleopolis.
 In fact, these Berber oases were not invaded by the pharaohs until the time of the New Empire, and were not totally colonised by the pharaohs until the time of Rameses III, against whom the Libyans became known for their attacks on Egypt.
 Breasted asserts that these oases dwellers, from which the Egyptians of Hatshepsut extracted much tribute, were none other than the Libyan Tehenu of the Delta.